Just-Azzy/Just-Azzy/README.md

-- 👋 Hi, I’m Denis, and I'm new!
+- 👋 Hi, I’m Denis!
 - 👀 I’m learning code right now, to make the software and programs I use, work the way I want it to.
-- 🌱 I’m currently learning C++ Programing, hoping to learn Python.`
+- 🌱 I’m currently learning XML and HTML, soon learning C++, and hoping to learn Python
-- 📫 To reach me, dm me on disocrd (Define_Denis#4099 or email at denisgk85@icloud.com
+- 📫 To reach me, dm me on disocrd (Define_Denis#4099) or email at (denisgk85@icloud.com)
+- 🇺🇦 If you're not in support of ukraine, please don't collaborate with me.